Binary Interaction Dominates Mass Ejection in Classical Novae: Introduction and the physics of classical nova outbursts

-Having reviewed the standard picture of mass loss due to near-Eddington winds, we now summarize observational evidence that has mounted against the main assumption of a spherically symmetric, optically thick wind being the main driver of nova mass loss.
-Resolved imaging of novae during eruption \citep{chom14a} and years and decades afterwards (e.g., \citealt{slav95a}) shows clear evidence for aspherical ejecta and multiple modes of mass ejection.
+Having reviewed the standard picture of mass loss due to near-Eddington winds, we now summarize observational evidence that has mounted against the main assumption of a spherically symmetric, optically thick wind being the main driver of nova mass loss \citep{chom21a}.
+Resolved imaging of novae during eruption \citep{chom14a} and years and decades afterwards (e.g., \citealt{slav95a,soko17a}) shows clear evidence for aspherical ejecta and multiple modes of mass ejection.
 This is also seen in spectral indicators (e.g., \citealt{aydi20b}) and the detection of shock interaction in many nearby classical novae \citep{acke14a,west16a,finz18a,nels19b,aydi20a,soko20a}.
 Optically thick winds also fail to explain the super-Eddington luminosities (e.g., \citealt{schw01a,aydi18a}) and the wide variety of behaviors \citep{stro10a} demonstrated by some nova light curves.

 In this study, we perform hydrodynamical simulations of classical nova outbursts on isolated WDs using the stellar evolution code \mesa \citep{paxt11,paxt13,paxt15a,paxt18a}.
 Our results confirm the previously described sequence of events for the launching of optically thick winds for WD masses $\gtrsim 0.8 \msol$.
-However, for lower-mass WDs, the outbursting envelope does not reach a successful wind solution; instead, the envelope remains bound for its entire evolution as the wind is either choked or is never launched at all.
+However, for lower-mass WDs, none of the models we run achieves a successful wind solution; instead, the envelope remains bound for its entire evolution as the wind is either choked or is never launched at all.

 Crucially, we find that, even for successful winds, the velocity at the location of the WD's Roche radius is slower than the typical orbital velocities of WDs in CVs for most of the mass loss phase, because the acceleration region is outside of the WD's Roche lobe.
-As a result, standard optically thick winds cannot form, and binary interaction will eject the majority of the mass that is lost, likely via an equatorial disk.
-It is only during the final stages of the nova outburst, when the acceleration region recedes within the WD's Roche lobe, that an optically thick wind can form.
-The interaction of this fast, isotropic wind with the previous phase of slow, equatorial outflow is likely responsible for observations of aspherical, self-interacting ejecta.
+As a result, standard optically thick winds cannot form, and binary interaction will instead initiate the majority of mass loss, focusing it towards the equatorial plane.
+It is only during the final stages of the nova outburst, when the acceleration region recedes within the WD's Roche lobe, that a spherical optically thick wind can form.
+The interaction of this fast, isotropic wind with the prior phase of slow, equatorial outflow is likely responsible for the previously outlined observations of aspherical, self-interacting ejecta.

 There have been numerous \mesa studies of various properties of classical nova systems (e.g., \citealt{deni13a,deni14a,wolf13a,wolf18b,chen19a,ginz21a,leun21b,guo22a}), but the present work is the first to use it to study hydrodynamical nova outflows.
 We outline our simulations in Section \ref{sec:desc} and describe our results in Section \ref{sec:results}.
 We compare to previous studies of nova outbursts in Section \ref{sec:comp}.
 We summarize our findings and discuss their broader implications in Section \ref{sec:conc}.